 - Ominous Pipe Organ: Prioris pattern Exorcists are modelled after pipe organs.
 Doesn't get any more ominous when said pipe organ not only sings your doom, but also delivers a Macross Missile Massacre to make sure it is.

-- The Penance: If Battle Sisters fall short of the strict codes and edicts of their Order, they will seek repentance by becoming a Sister Repentia.
+- If Battle Sisters fall short of the strict codes and edicts of their Order, they will seek repentance by becoming a Sister Repentia.
 These extremely fanatical Sisters seek to atone for their sins through self-mutilating flagellation and death in battle.

 - Praetorian Guard: